JuliaMeee/mthesis-distributed-provenance-search/README.md

 `/bundle-search`: implementation of <b>bundle-searcher</b>.
 `/distributed-provenance-search`: implementation of <b>prov-traverser</b>.
-`/prov_storage`: implementation of provenance storage and trusted party from https://gitlab.fi.muni.cz/xmojzis1/provenance-system-tests.
+`/prov-storage`: implementation of provenance storage and trusted party from https://gitlab.fi.muni.cz/xmojzis1/provenance-system-tests.
 `/setup`: has sripts and data for demo setup.

 <h2>Demo setup:</h2>

 Download the repo files or clone the repo.'/

-Build the docker images from working directory `/prov_storage/distributed-provenance-system/` with
+Build the docker images for trusted party and provenance storage from working directory `/prov-storage/` with
 ```sh
 docker build -f Dockerfile.TrustedParty -t trusted_party .
 ```